LUIS Privacy Notice

 Public Task

-• As an arms-length body of Defra processing personal information is necessary in the exercise of the official authority of Defra to supply livestock traceability under statute, by operation of the following regulations and laws.
+As an arms-length body of Defra our processing of personal information is necessary for the performance of a task carried out in the public interest and in the exercise of the official authority of Defra to supply livestock traceability under statute, by operation of the following regulations and laws.

 UK Laws